Ahmed K. Elmagarmid: Early life and education

 Ahmed K. Elmagarmid was born in Libya in 1954.
-He received his Bachelor of Science in computer science from the University of Dayton in 1977 and his M.S.
+He received a bachelor of science in computer science from the University of Dayton in 1977 and an M.S.
 (1981) and Ph.D.
 (1985) in computer science from Ohio State University.

-Work
+Career

 He taught at Pennsylvania State University before joining Purdue University in 1988.
 While at Purdue University, Elmagarmid founded two successful organizations with funding from the Lilly Endowment and the State of Indiana: the Indiana Center for Database Systems (ICDS) and the Cyber Center (CC).
 He was responsible for the development of ICDS, securing its initial funding and growing it into the largest academic database group in the United States.
 His second organizational initiative, The Cyber Center at Discovery Park, promotes information technology and cyber infrastructure across the whole of Purdue University.
 The Cyber Center is the best funded unit in Purdue's history, receiving a grant for $105M grant from National Science Foundation.
 He also founded and led for 3 years a third research center, the Indiana Telemedicine Incubator.

-Elmagarmid was appointed corporate Chief Scientist for Hewlett-Packard during HP's acquisition of Compaq, reporting to the technology council of HP and to the rest of the executive leadership team on competitive threats, deviations and changes in strategies, divestiture, and possible new acquisitions.
+Elmagarmid was appointed corporate chief scientist for Hewlett-Packard during HP's acquisition of Compaq, reporting to the technology council of HP and to the rest of the executive leadership team on competitive threats, deviations and changes in strategies, divestiture, and possible new acquisitions.
 He also was in charge of product road maps and web services strategy for the company.

 He served as Chief of Data Quality at Telcordia Technologies, working on several key applications, including the 1-800 telephone billing system.
 At Harris Corporation, Elmagarmid was brought in to ensure the timely completion of a large Harris Commercial System's Southern Company contract for the new XA/21 power control station system.

 Between 2006 and 2010, Elmagarmid had served as an advisor to Qatar Foundation to develop a research initiative led by Arab Expatriate Scientists, creating institutes and large-scale projects in various areas of science and technology.
 He serves as an advisor to the Sidra Medical and Research Center, which is one of the world's most advanced women and children's hospitals.

 In 1994, he worked with SOGEI in Italy to establish standards for data quality for the Italian Treasury.
 He worked as an advisor to the Italian Authority for Public Administration (AIPA), an arm of the Italian Government that audits data quality processes for several government systems.
 He also worked for Techno Padova, an arm of the Chamber of Commerce in the Veneto region in Italy, and lectured at the University of Padova.

 Professional recognition

-Elmagarmid is an IEEE fellow, an ACM fellow and as AAAS fellow.
-He received the National Science Foundation's Presidential Young Investigator Award in 1988.
+Elmagarmid is a 1988 recipient of the Presidential Young Investigator Award.
+Elmagarmid is an IEEE Fellow, an ACM Fellow and as AAAS Fellow.
 Ohio State University and the University of Dayton have both named him among their distinguished alumni.